IvS-KULeuven/ComboCode/Manual.md

 # Welcome to the ComboCode User Manual
 ## 1. Introduction
 ### What is this manual?
 This manual is meant as a guide to running ComboCode and its two numerical codes.
 This is not an all-inclusive, comprehensive manual for the ComboCode capabilities.
-However, in-depth, up-to-date documentation for the Python package is available on <a href="https://IvS-KULeuven.github.io/ComboCode">on GitHub</a>, as a collection of doc-strings.
+However, in-depth, up-to-date documentation for the Python package is available on <a href="https://robinlombaert.github.io/ComboCode">on GitHub</a>, as a collection of doc-strings.
 The source code is also available there.
 Together with the in-depth documentation and the cookbooks provided in this manual for extracting information and using the additional modules, you should be able to use the package to its full extent.
 For additional questions or remarks, please <a href="https://github.com/robinlombaert">contact me</a>.

 For best results, it is recommended to use both radiative-transfer (RT) codes embedded in ComboCode: GASTRoNOoM (line RT) and MCMax (continuum RT), authored and maintained by L. Decin and M. Min, respectively.
 Both authors have to be contacted for use of the RT codes, also as part of ComboCode, and their contact details can be requested <a href="https://github.com/robinlombaert">from me</a>.
+A current work-in-progress is the implementation of the MCP & ALI codes used at Chalmers University of Technology, Sweden, currently maintained by H. Olofsson & M. Maercker.

 This manual has been written by Robin Lombaert and revised by Marie Van de Sande.